udamir/xdot/README.md

 ## Contributing
-When contributing, keep in mind that it is an objective of `dotx` to have no package dependencies.
+When contributing, keep in mind that it is an objective of `xdot` to have no package dependencies.
 This may change in the future, but for now, no-dependencies.

 Please run the unit tests before submitting your PR: `npm test`.
 Hopefully your PR includes additional unit tests to illustrate your change/modification!